Blaidd-Drwg/atsp-approximation/README.md

 optional arguments:
-  -h, --help            show this help message and exit --tour                Output the computed tour as a space-separated node list -t, --treedoubling    Use the generalized tree doubling algorithm -c, --christofides    Use the generalized Christofides algorithm -b BETA, --beta BETA  Asymmetry factor above which edges are treated as asymmetric (default: 1).
+  -h, --help            show this help message and exit -t, --treedoubling    Use the generalized tree doubling algorithm -c, --christofides    Use the generalized Christofides algorithm --only-kernel-size    Only output the instance's kernel size without computing a tour --tour                Output the computed tour as a space-separated node list -b BETA, --beta BETA  Asymmetry factor above which edges are treated as asymmetric (default: 1).
                         Choosing beta = 0 will compute an exact solution.
   --multibeta           Execute the script multiple times with different values for beta.